nsrau/azure-docs.it-it/articles/cognitive-services/Bing-Autosuggest/quickstarts/nodejs.md

         };
         ```

-    2. Memorizzare il corpo della risposta quando viene chiamato il flag **data**
+    2. Store the body of the response when the `data` flag is called

         ```javascript
         response.on ('data', function (d) {